-A Successor Trustee must remain impartial and fair when dealing with beneficiaries.
-This can be challenging in families where the adult children don’t get along well.
+A successor trustee must remain impartial and fair when dealing with beneficiaries.
+This can be challenging in families where the adult children don’t get along.
 Power struggles tend to get worse after a parent passes away, not better.
 If you suspect there will be fighting amongst your kids when you’re gone, your instinct is probably right.

 Sometimes parents name co-trustee children, not wanting to leave anyone out.
-But if those co-trustees struggle to cooperate in the trust administration, they may decide to designate a Professional Fiduciary to take over anyway.
+But if your co-trustees struggle to cooperate, they may decide to designate a professional fiduciary to take over the trust administration anyway.

-Instead of trying to appease everyone in the family, a better option may be to hire an experienced, unbiased Professional Fiduciary now who can act as trustee and deal fairly with all parties.
+Instead of trying to appease everyone in the family, a better option may be to select an experienced, unbiased professional fiduciary now who can act as trustee and deal fairly with all parties.

-While some parents of disabled children name a family member as trustee of their Special Needs Trust, others prefer to name a Professional Fiduciary who has the advantage of experience.
+Some parents of disabled children name a family member as trustee of their Special Needs Trust.
+Others prefer to name a professional fiduciary who has the advantage of experience.

 How to Find a Professional Fiduciary

-A dependable Professional Fiduciary is worth their weight in gold.
+A dependable professional fiduciary is worth their weight in gold.
 But how do you find one you can trust?
-Here are 5 tips on selecting the best possible Professional Fiduciary.
+Here are five tips on selecting the best possible professional fiduciary.

 #2 Find exactly what you need with an online search.
 The Professional Fiduciary Association of California offers a handy Fiduciary Search that allows you to filter results by location, specialty, and language.
-This can be especially valuable if you’re seeking a specific skill set – for example, a Mandarin-speaking enrolled agent or a Daily Money Manager who’s fluent in Italian.
+This can be especially valuable if you’re seeking a specific skill set – for example, a Mandarin-speaking enrolled agent or a daily money manager who’s fluent in Spanish.

 How Much Does a Professional Fiduciary Cost?